 It features over 100 historic photographs and objects, and the fully restored 1913 historic Trolley Trailer No. 610.
 You can even go inside the trolley and experience 100 years of history first-hand.

-Call 303-739-6660 with questions or reservation assistance.
+Call 303-739-6660 with questions.

 Aurora History Museum is at 15051 E. Alameda Parkway, Aurora.